Operations & Benchmarks

 There is no single right answer, but there is a model that fits your revenue tier and risk tolerance.
 The table below compares the three most common structures across the dimensions that matter operationally and financially.

-Model Best For Risk to Practice Risk to Provider Admin Complexity Compliance Exposure
+Model Best For Risk to Practice Compliance Exposure

-Straight salary New injectors, ramp periods, low-volume practices High, fixed cost regardless of production Low, predictable income Low Low, W-2 structure is clear
+Straight salary New injectors, ramp periods, low-volume practices High — fixed cost regardless of production Low — W-2 structure is clear

-Base + commission Established injectors at $200K+ annual revenue Moderate, base is fixed, upside is earned Low to moderate, base provides a floor Moderate, threshold and rate tracking required Low, W-2, structured correctly
+Base + commission Established injectors at $200K+ annual revenue Moderate — base is fixed, upside is earned Low — W-2, structured correctly

-Straight commission High-volume injectors with established books Low, cost scales with revenue High, income volatility, slow seasons unpaid Moderate High, misclassification risk for licensed providers in many states
+Straight commission High-volume injectors with established books Low — cost scales with revenue High — misclassification risk in many states

 How to calculate net of consumables commission

 Net of consumables commission is the structure that protects gross margin regardless of what your injectors are using.
 The formula removes injectable COGS from the commission base before the rate is applied.
-That means your cost of product is always covered first, and the commission is calculated on the value the provider actually created, not the revenue that includes your supply spend.
+Your cost of product is always covered first, and the commission is calculated on the value the provider actually created, not the revenue that includes your supply spend.

 The injectable COGS benchmark for medical spas is 30 to 40% of injectable revenue.
 At the high end of that range, the difference between gross and net commission is significant enough to change whether your compensation model is viable.